 It’s also worth noting that, for example, a Brazilian who spent a few months in Romania noted that he saw no stray dogs in Bucharest during his stay.

 So in the end, most of the areas in Romanian cities are pretty safe when it comes to stray dogs.
 You will rarely see one and I doubt that there are many chances of seeing the packs that were famous a while ago.
-The very poor areas of a city – or its outskirts – are most likely to house a few, but even those are not aggressive.
+The very poor areas of a city – or its outskirts – are most likely to house these dogs, but even those are not aggressive in most occasions.

 However, as a safety measure, I recommend trying to keep the distance if you see a stray while in Romania: you never know when a friendly-looking one decides to start acting tough!
-Better be safe than sorry, even though I must say it again: there are big chances that you will see no stray dogs during a shorter stay in Romania.
+Better be safe than sorry, even though I must say it again: there are big chances that you will see no stray dogs during a shorter stay in Romania, especially if you stick to the central areas or the more touristic areas of a city.